 A financial advisor who’s experienced with high-income earners can help you create a comprehensive strategy for long-term success.
 When you have a high income in your 30s and 40s, the problem is less about saving and more about knowing the right place to direct dollars and maximize tax-saving opportunities.

-A financial advisor with the right experience can uncover additional accounts to boost retirement savings and offer strategies that minimize taxes today in retirement.
+A financial advisor with the right experience can uncover additional accounts to boost retirement savings and offer strategies that minimize taxes today and in retirement.
 They can also help balance paying off student debt with pursuing other short and long-term goals.

 Running a business means juggling your own family’s finances along with the needs of your company and employees.
 Business owners often have unique circumstances, like having much of their wealth tied up in the company and receiving income from distributions rather than salary.
 Then, there are important considerations about offering employee benefits and planning for their own retirement.